dennislwm/FX-Git/docs/cookie.md

 2. Roblox Studio has a client-server architecture, which is an extra layer of difficulty.
 3. There is no central repository for Lua scripts and documentation.
 4. There is no community support for beginners, who may become frustrated.
-5. There is no progress indicicator on how fast you are learning.
+5. There is no progress indicator on how fast you are learning.
 6. There is no mentor to help you with best practices and guidelines.
 7. There is no buddy to review your code and give tips.